nfluk/team-roster/README.md

 # team-roster
-React app - Displaying a fast, smooth, and nice looking roster with info of each person.
+React app - Displaying a fast, smooth, and nice looking roster with info of each team member.